GeoscienceAustralia/vaws/_sources/ch01_introduction.rst.txt

 * Component-based approach:

-  A house is modelled consisting of a large number of components, and overall damage is estimated based on damage of each of the components.
+  A house is modelled consisting of a large number of components, and overall damage is estimated based on damage to each of the components.

 * Uncertainty captured through a Monte-Carlo process: